LoRA-XS: Low-Rank Adaptation with Extremely Small Number of Parameters

-LoRA-XS achieves this extreme parameter efficiency by setting LoRA's projection matrices using Singular Value Decomposition (SVD) of the pretrained module weights and keeping them frozen during training (see Figure~\ref{fig:ourlora}).
+LoRA-XS achieves the extreme parameter efficiency by setting LoRA's projection matrices using Singular Value Decomposition (SVD) of the pre-trained module weights and keeping them frozen during training (see Figure~\ref{fig:ourlora}).
 The only trainable parameter of LoRA-XS is an $r \times r$ matrix (\ie, $R$) between the frozen LoRA projection matrices, where $r$ denotes LoRA's rank.
-Fixing these matrices during training transforms our method into a \emph{latent editing} as done by the matrix $R$ using only $r^2$ parameters.
-Although LoRA-XS trains the model in a highly constrained parameter space, as we will show in later sections, its performance remains competitive or better than the LoRA baseline across different benchmarks and model scales.

-In summary, our contributions are as follows: \begin{itemize} \item We introduce LoRA-XS, a highly parameter-efficient method that achieves an extreme reduction in the number of trainable parameters for fine-tuning, reducing them by over 100x in our experiments with 7B models. \item LoRA-XS outperforms LoRA and recent state-of-the-art variants like VeRA~\cite{kopiczko2023vera} in terms of parameter efficiency while providing competitive or superior performance.
-We evaluate LoRA-XS across different model scales and a diverse set of benchmarks, including GLUE~\cite{wang2018glue}, GSM8k~\cite{gsm8k}, and MATH~\cite{mathdataset} datasets.